I-Deal-Lifestyle Professional Organizers Blog

 For a minimalist it is everything in a category and a home for every category, and easy access to the things we use the most and the things we use less often.
 For someone with a love of stuff having everything at hand and in plain view, even uncategorized is organized.
 We are all different in how we handle, look at and process "stuff".

 The art of getting individual's homes organized is just that, an "Art".
 For one client, who loved to collect books and literally could have opened up his own Barnes and Nobles we created a library bookshelf system in his living room.
 He was ecstatic.
 He had over 1000 books.
 I found actually library type shelving, and we set up an actually library in his home.
-My rules as an organizer for safety purposes and aesthetic value was let's get them on shelves and put them back their when you're done.
-For another client whose amount of clothing was the size for a small boutique, but with very little closet space, a second bedroom lined with racks, armoires, shelving became the solution.
+My rules as an organizer for safety purposes and aesthetic value was let's get the books on shelves and put them back their when you're done.
+For another client, whose amount of clothing was the size for a small boutique but with very little closet space, the solution was a second bedroom lined with racks, armoires, shelving.
 We created an actual boutique designed after her favorite shop and she was elated.
 Other clients don't want to see a thing out of a cupboard, pantry, closet, linen closet or living areas.
 For them we are sorting, purging, editing and ultimately keeping, in a hidden home, the stuff they use and love, but don't want to see.

-I tell people my two rules, "nothing, on the floor in piles and all over, and nothing on the surfaces".
-That's it two rules.
-Everything that you own deserves a home.
-So for even if you love your clothes, shoes, books, bags, toys, make-up, hair stuff, gift wrapping and cards, DVD's, electronics, bicycles, tchotchkes, and memorabilia all over the place I will want to categorize it, move into a home proportionate for it, and get it off the surfaces and the floor.
+I tell people my three rules, "nothing, on the floor in piles and all over, and nothing on the surfaces".
+The third rule is everything that you own deserves a home.
+That's it, three rules.
+So for all the clothes, shoes, books, bags, toys, make-up, hair stuff, gift wrapping and cards, DVD's, electronics, bicycles, tchotchkes, and memorabilia all over the place, I will want to categorize it, move into a home proportionate for it, and get it off the surfaces and the floor.

-Remember when your mom told you to "pick up your room" some of us Professional Organizers have taken this to heart and steps ahead to an organized space, an organized you.
+Remember when your mom told you to "pick up your room", well some of us Professional Organizers have taken this to heart.
+We will take the steps to help you get an organized space, and an organized you.

 Marla Stone is a Professional Organizer who specializes in everything from Mild Clutter Challenges to Over-Collecting and Saving behaviors, and has created innovative methods to stay organized long-term.